chiffa/GAN_evo/dev_log.rst

 Critical modifications to the architecture:
 ===========================================
 - Restarts of training - on-the-local filesystem storage (minimize the latency)
-- Commit to DB only the last generation pair
+- DONE: Commit to DB only the last generation pair
-- Generate separate run dump csv files, then stitch them before analysis.
+- DONE: Generate separate run dump csv files, then stitch them before analysis.
-- make sure the CUDA is passed to the CPU before it is dumped and is put back on the specified GPU before it's restored
+- TEST: make sure the CUDA is passed to the CPU before it is dumped and is put back on the specified GPU before it's restored
 - try a different fitness function